jciii91/pokemon-stadium-randomizer/README.md

 - [JDK](https://www.oracle.com/java/technologies/downloads/#jdk20-windows)
   - A couple testers had issues running the JAR file with only Java installed so I'm linking the JDK
   - I believe this should work with only Java installed, but maybe I built the JAR wrong
+- Emulator
+  - Project64 was not working for me.
+Been using RetroArch.

 ### Instructions
  - Download and launch pkStadiumRandomizer.jar